-The amount of expenditures recognized in this category decreased by approximately \$103,184 from the prior year.
-The decrease in support services expenditures can be attributed to rotating student schedules due to the COVID-19 pandemic for the majority of the school year (one half of the student body was present each day), in addition to several part-time aide positions that were previously filled being vacant being throughout the 20-21 school year.
+The amount of expenditures recognized in this category increased by approximately \$95,414 from the prior year.
+The increase in support services expenditures can be attributed to a full year of school days occurring in 2021-22 as compared to the prior year in which one half of the student body was present each day for the majority of the school year due to the COVID-19 pandemic.